EXPLORE THIS STORY

 Domestic economic impact and regional geopolitical calculations

-The Spanish media coverage of the conflict in the Middle East reveals a particularly pragmatic and domestic approach, characterized by a focus on regional economic and geopolitical repercussions rather than the moral or humanitarian issues of the conflict.
-El País favors a sophisticated geopolitical analysis by examining how the dynamics of Western Sahara influence Moroccan and Algerian positions regarding strikes against Iran, thus revealing the complex interconnection of regional conflicts.
-This approach demonstrates a nuanced understanding of Maghrebi realities, inherited from Spain's colonial history and contemporary relations with its African neighbors.
+Spanish media coverage of the Middle East conflict reveals a distinctly pragmatic and domestically-focused approach, characterised by emphasis on economic repercussions and regional geopolitical dynamics rather than the conflict's moral or humanitarian dimensions.
+El País favours sophisticated geopolitical analysis by examining how Western Sahara dynamics shape Moroccan and Algerian positions on strikes against Iran, revealing the intricate interconnection of regional conflicts.
+This approach reflects nuanced understanding of Maghrebi realities, rooted in Spain's colonial history and contemporary relations with African neighbours.

-The economic angle dominates the discourse significantly, particularly visible in The Local Spain’s coverage which immediately translates geopolitical events into terms of impact on the Spanish real estate market.
-This utilitarian perspective transforms a major geopolitical conflict into an issue of mortgage rates and construction costs, reflecting the domestic concerns of a population still marked by the 2008 real estate crisis.
-The tone remains deliberately factual and technical, avoiding any emotional or moral register that could polarize public opinion.
+Economic considerations dominate discourse, particularly evident in The Local Spain's coverage, which immediately translates geopolitical events into impacts on Spanish property markets.
+This utilitarian perspective transforms a major geopolitical conflict into a question of mortgage rates and construction costs, reflecting domestic concerns of a population still marked by the 2008 property crisis.
+The tone remains deliberately factual and technical, avoiding emotional or moral registers that might polarise public opinion.

-The silences are particularly revealing: the near-total absence of references to civilian victims, humanitarian aspects of the conflict, or issues of international law.
-Coverage carefully avoids taking a position on the legitimacy of the strikes, preferring instead to analyze the strategic calculations of different actors.
-This apparent neutrality actually masks an implicit alignment with Western positions, especially by legitimizing Israel's security concerns and portraying Iran primarily as a destabilizing factor.
+Silences prove particularly revealing: near-total absence of references to civilian casualties, humanitarian dimensions of the conflict, or international law questions.
+Coverage carefully avoids positioning on the legitimacy of strikes, preferring to analyse the strategic calculations of various actors.
+This apparent neutrality actually masks implicit alignment with Western positions, particularly by legitimising Israeli security concerns and presenting Iran primarily as a destabilising factor.

-The narrative framing positions Spain as an analytical observer rather than an involved actor, despite its historical responsibilities in Western Sahara and its current role in negotiations.
-This posture of apparent detachment allows for masking the contradictions of Spanish foreign policy, which must navigate between its relations with Morocco (a crucial economic partner), European commitments, and the expectations of its progressive public opinion.
-The sophistication of geopolitical analysis contrasts with the simplification of domestic economic issues, revealing a clear hierarchy of Spanish media priorities.
+The narrative frame positions Spain as an analytical observer rather than an involved actor, despite its historical responsibilities in Western Sahara and current role in negotiations.
+This posture of apparent detachment allows contradictions in Spanish foreign policy to be obscured—navigating between relations with Morocco (crucial economic partner), European commitments, and expectations of its progressive-leaning public.
+The sophistication of geopolitical analysis contrasts with oversimplification of domestic economic issues, revealing a clear hierarchy of Spanish media priorities.

 Discover how another country covers this same story.